Dendroctonus spp.

 Logs infested with either species can be treated to kill developing beetles before they emerge and spread to new hosts.
 Burning will kill larvae under the bark, and intense solar radiation can desiccate the cambium and raise the temperature to lethal levels of over 43°C (110 °F).
 For controlling spruce beetle populations, infested trees can be felled, stacked in full sun, and covered with clear plastic.
 Bark can also be removed from logs to kill larvae developing within galleries under the tree bark, or logs can be buried under at least 21 cm (8 inches) of soil.
 However, these approaches may be impractical since both are very time consuming and labor intensive.

-The application of the semiochemical verbenone to individual trees can help provide short-term protection of some pine species against mountain pine beetle.
+The aggregation pheromone produced by mountain pine beetle can be used as a bait on trap trees.
+These trees are designated for removal once colonized by the pest.
+In addition, applications of the anti-aggregation pheromone verbenone to individual high-value trees can help provide short-term protection of some pine species against mountain pine beetle.
 However, the chemical is not 100% effective and must be reapplied annually until the beetle population decreases below threatening levels.
 It is worth noting that area-wide applications of verbenone have shown inconsistent and unreliable protection against mountain pine beetle.
+Prior to the use of pheromones, it is recommended that individuals contact forest health professionals since misuse can result in unintended tree mortality.

 Chemical control